 This small, cheap, versatile digital voice recorder has 4GB of internal flash memory and stores up to 4175 hours of audio with minimal background noise.

-This USB flash drive recorder can record for four hours at a time between charge.
-Plus, tests by Spy Gadgets show the device records clear audio from inside a pocket.
+This USB flash drive recorder can record for four hours at a time between charges.
+Tests by Spy Gadgets show the device records clear audio from inside a pocket.

 Conduct interviews remotely

 Online phone and video chat applications make it possible to interview witnesses remotely.
-No more having to travel cross-country to interview someone, saving you time and money.
+You’ll save time and money if you don’t have to travel across the country to interview someone.

 33. Skype Video Chat

-A free and popular tool that works seamlessly on any device and almost any operating platform.
-There’s a “conference call” feature if your partner prefers to listen in.
+Skype is a free and popular tool that works seamlessly on any device and almost any operating platform.
+There’s a “conference call” feature to allow another person to listen in.
 Pair this with a screen recorder and you’ll have all your interviews readily available.

 Looking for tips on investigation interview questions?
 Download this cheat sheet on Top 20 Questions to Ask in an Investigation Interview.

-You might be the greatest investigator of all-time, but some people really can’t hammer down report-writing.
-Honestly, that’s not a big deal because there are so many tools and resources available out there, from templates to grammar-checkers to advanced courses.
+You might be a great investigator, but can’t master report-writing.
+Luckily, there are many tools and resources available to help, from templates to grammar-checkers to advanced courses.

 Report writing best practices

-A well written investigation report showcases a well conducted investigation and makes the investigator look professional and credible too.
+A well-written investigation report showcases a well-conducted investigation and makes the investigator look professional and credible.

 Use a report template to make sure you’re producing a report that’s consistent, thorough and accurate.

 This is your secret weapon for a well-polished, impressive report.
-You can be confident that your report is error-free.
+You can be confident that your report doesn’t contain typos and grammatical errors.

 This course teaches you how to become a great business writer with simple, effective skills that you’ll need to create impactful documents.

-Brush up on your sentence structures, commas and conjunctions with this Grammar and Punctuation Course by Coursera.
+Brush up on your sentence structure, commas and conjunctions with this Grammar and Punctuation Course by Coursera.

 in this one-hour webinar, Angela Reddock-Wright details the type of language to use in investigation reports, proper formatting, the importance of proofreading and much more.